 We honor these credit cards:

 Greg Simons graduated with a bachelor’s degree in Wildlife and Fisheries Sciences from Texas A&M University in 1987, with emphasis on wildlife ecology.
 After graduation, Greg immediately formed Wildlife Systems, Inc., which is a company he still owns and operates today.
 This company currently operates hunting and wildlife programs on over 800,000 acres of private land in Texas, scattered over many different properties across the state.
 This company was named Dodge Outfitter of the Year in 2003 from a cast of over 450 hunting operations in North America.
 Greg has also worked with various hunting programs in several other states including Colorado, New Mexico, Oklahoma, and Utah, and various foreign countries, including South Africa, Zimbabwe, Zambia, New Zealand, Canada, and Mexico.
 Greg is also a partner in Wildlife Consultants, LLC, a company specializing in providing technical assistance for wildlife and land-related needs to landowners, bank trust groups, and others.
-Greg is past President of Texas A&M University Student Chapter of The Wildlife Society, past officer in the Texas Chapter of TWA, Past President of Texas Wildlife Association (10,000+ members), current Board Trustee for Texas Wildlife Association Foundation, current member of White-tailed Deer Advisory Committee for the State of Texas, past board member of the San Angelo Chamber of Commerce, past San Angelo CVB Board Chairman, current member of the Legacy Advisory Committee for Wildlife and Fisheries Sciences Department at Texas A&M University, current member of Advisory Board for Conservation Force, and has served on many other appointed committees.
+Greg is past President of Texas A&M University Student Chapter of The Wildlife Society, past officer in the Texas Chapter of TWA, Past President of Texas Wildlife Association (10,000+ members), current Board Trustee President for Texas Wildlife Association Foundation, current member of White-tailed Deer Advisory Committee for the State of Texas, past board member of the San Angelo Chamber of Commerce, past San Angelo CVB Board Chairman, current member of the Legacy Advisory Committee for Wildlife and Fisheries Sciences Department at Texas A&M University, current member of Advisory Board for Conservation Force, and has served on many other appointed committees.
 Greg has spent much time with wildlife policy work, helping to craft legislative language, working with members of the Texas Legislature, and providing testimony before House and Senate committees.
 He is a past co-owner of Texas Hunting Directory and past co-owner of Wildlife Safari, Inc., which served as a booking agency for international hunting operations.
 He has had many articles published in various hunting magazines and has given many presentations around the country and internationally on various topics including marketing, risk management, game harvest photography, enterprise development, customer service strategies, hunters' role in conservation, and the North American Model of Wildlife Conservation.
 Greg and his wife currently reside in San Angelo, Texas.
-Both of their children are enrolled at Texas A&M University.

 Jennifer has 4 boys that are the love of her life.
 She has a strong background in office management, web designs, and graphic arts.
 She has a great deal of experience in the hunting business.
 She has specialized in website development for hunting operations over the past 20 years.